 Why See a Periodontist for Gum Disease Treatment?

 Periodontists are highly trained dental experts who have specialized training in the field of periodontal disease treatment.
 They have up to three years of additional training related to the treatment of periodontal disease including non-surgical treatments and periodontal plastic surgery.
 They are also experts when it comes to dental implants as a means to replace missing teeth.

-While dentures and dental implants are certainly viable treatment options for periodontal disease, it is possible to avoid them in many cases by having minimally invasive, practically pain free, laser gum surgery.
+While dentures and dental implants are certainly viable treatment options for periodontal disease, it is possible to avoid them in many cases by having minimally invasive, practically pain-free, laser gum surgery.
 Prevention, after all, is the best cure.

-Our office has over 20 years of experience in the Periodontal field.
+Dr. Michael Skinner and Dr. Jason Primm have over 20 years of experience in the Periodontal field.
 Call us today to move one step closer to preserving your natural teeth, healthy gums, and beautiful smile!